akuity/aws-akuity-workshop/content/2_ModuleTwo_Setup/21_SetupkubectlAccess.md

 ---
-title: "Self-Guided Setup Instructions" # MODIFY THIS TITLE
+title: "Set Up kubectl Access to EKS" # MODIFY THIS TITLE
 chapter: true
 weight: 1 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---